-- 43.2.1 Penalties shall apply for not achieving target overs. - 43.2.2 After taking into account the over rate breach provisions above, if a team has failed to bowl the required number of overs in the match after consultation with the match umpires and the scorers, the team will be penalised as follows (unless determined otherwise by the Match Referee): - 43.2.2.1 each of the 11 players in that team will be fined 5% of their match fee for the first 5 full overs that were not completed in the scheduled time across the match; - 43.2.2.2 each of the 11 players in that team will be fined 10% of their match fee per full over after the initial 5 that were not completed in the scheduled time across the match; - 43.2.2.3 the captain of the team will incur one strike for the over rate breach; and - 43.2.2.4 for every two strikes imposed on a captain in respect of over rate breaches committed in a season within the same match format, the captain will be suspended for the next match for which they are available for selection in that format, regardless of whether that match is in the same or the next season.
-No strikes incurred by a captain in respect of an over rate breach will be carried over into the next season. - 43.2.3 For the purposes of clause 43.2.2.3 to 43.2.2.4 above, if the player nominated as captain at the start of the season is in the starting 11 but not listed on the official team sheet as the captain:
+- 43.4.3 Over rates will be calculated at the end of the match. - 43.4.4 After taking into account the provisions of 43.4.2 and the permitted allowances pursuant to clause 43.4.2, if a team has failed to bowl the required number of overs in the match after consultation with the match umpires and the scorers ("over rate breach"), the team will be penalised as follows (unless determined otherwise by the Match Referee): - 43.4.4.1 each of the 11 players in that team will be fined 5% of his match fee for the first 5 full overs that were not completed in the scheduled time across the match; - 43.4.4.2 each of the 11 players in that team will be fined an additional 10% of his match fee per full over after the initial 5 that were not completed in the scheduled time across the match; - 43.4.4.3 the captain of the team will incur one strike for the over rate breach; and - 43.4.4.4 for every two strikes imposed on a captain in respect of over rate breaches committed in a season within the same match format, the captain will be suspended for the next match for which he is available for selection in that format, regardless of whether that match is in the same or the next season.
+No strikes incurred by a captain in respect of an over rate breach will be carried over into the next season.

-- 43.2.3.1 any previous strike will carry over to the player nominated as captain for that match; and - 43.2.3.2 should another over rate breach occur in this situation, both the originally nominated captain and the player nominated as captain for that match will incur an automatic 1 match suspension and that suspension shall be applied to the next match of the same format for which they are available for selection individually, regardless of whether that match is in the same or the next season. - 43.2.4 In determining whether a team has fallen short of the target number of overs, umpires may take into account any factor they consider relevant, including whether inclement weather has adversely affected the ability of the team to comply with the required over rate. - 43.2.5 A Commissioner appointed by Cricket Australia will hear and determine all appeals against penalties imposed. - 43.2.6 Appeals must be lodged within 3 business days of the completion of the match. - 43.2.6.1 A \$5000 up-front fee is to be paid by the appealing team with it being refunded either in part or full if appeal is successful or appeal is deemed as not frivolous by a Code of Conduct Commissioner - 43.2.7 The onus is on the appellant to prove that the umpires have erred in their assessment of time allowances.
+- 43.4.5 For the purposes of clause 43.4.4.3 to 43.4.4.4 above, if the player nominated as captain at the start of the season is in the starting 11 but not listed on the official team sheet as the captain: - 43.4.5.1 any previous strike will carry over to the player nominated as captain for that match; and - 43.4.5.2 should another over rate breach occur in this situation, both the originally nominated captain and the player nominated as captain for that match will incur an automatic 1 match suspension and that suspension shall be applied to the next match of the same format for which they are available for selection individually, regardless of whether that match is in the same or the next season. - 43.4.6 In determining whether a team has fallen short of the target number of overs, umpires may take into account any factor they consider relevant, including whether inclement weather has adversely affected the ability of the team to comply with the required over rate. - 43.4.7 A Commissioner appointed by Cricket Australia will hear and determine all appeals against penalties imposed. - 43.4.8 Appeals must be lodged within 3 business days of the completion of the match. - 43.4.8.1 A \$5000 up front fee is to be paid by the appealing team with it being refunded either in part or full if appeal is successful or appeal is deemed as not frivolous by a Code of Conduct Commissioner - 43.4.9 The onus is on the appellant to prove that the umpires have erred in their assessment of time allowances.
 Video evidence (where available) may be produced by the appellant in support of the appeal.
-Umpires will be required to record all delays and stoppages on the appropriate form.
+Umpires will be required to record all delays and stoppages on the appropriate form. - 43.4.10 For calculation of penalties: